sshyran/launchkey-wordpress/readme.txt

 3. Complete the steps in the wizard

-Once all of et steps in the
+Once all of et steps in the wizard are completed, you are ready to use the LaunchKey WordPress plugin.

 == Frequently Asked Questions ==